 The Full Council normally meets on a Tuesday every 4 to 6 weeks at 6.30pm in the Council Chamber, Drake Road.

-The Plans Committee meets three-weekly and considers planning applications and development policies affecting Tavistock Town.
+The Development Management & Licensing Committee meets three-weekly and considers planning and licensing applications and development policies affecting Tavistock Town.

-Consultative Groups meet during the year, as required, to consider matters of detail concerning areas of Council work such as the Town Hall & Pannier Market, and Whitchurch Down, with a Sub-Committee meeting to discuss budget setting.
+Consultative Groups meet during the year, as required, to consider matters of detail concerning areas of Council work such as the Town Hall & Markets, and Whitchurch Down.

 All Council and Standing Committee meetings are open to the public and press, and dates and timings are advertised on the Council notice boards and on our website.
-At the commencement of the full Council Meeting members of the public have the opportunity to ask questions of the Council.
+During the full Council Meeting members of the public have the opportunity to ask questions of the Council; having submitted their question(s) 24 hours prior to the Council Meeting.

-Minutes of the Meetings are made available in the Town Library, in the Council Offices, and are posted on this website Here.
+Minutes of the Meetings are made available in the Town Library, in the Council Offices, and are posted on this website: Meetings

-To carry out the policy set by the Members, the Council employs twenty three full-time staff, five part-time staff and casual staff as required (normally in the Town Hall).
-They are headed by the Town Clerk, Carl Hearn, and there are five principal officers to assist him, they are; Jan Smallacombe, Wayne Southall, Ken Sedgman, Duane Carruthers and Ross Ayling.
+To carry out the policy set by the Members, the Council employs in the region of twenty eight staff, and casual staff as required (normally in the Town Hall).
+They are headed by the Town Clerk, Carl Hearn, and there are five principal officers to assist him, they are; Jan Smallacombe (Assistant to the Town Clerk), Wayne Southall (General Manager), Duane Carruthers (Market Reeve and Designated Premises Supervisor), Rebecca Rowe (Works Manager) and Martin Furse (Town Hall & Events Manager).
 Find out more about who is responsible for what on our Staff page.

 For any more information about the Council and staff please Contact Us.